titorenko/quick-csv-streamer/README.md

         this.longitude = r.getNextField().asDouble();
     }

-note that CSVRecord has pull-style API that allows for targeted selection of attributes, with unused attributes ignored in most efficient manner.
+Note that CSVRecord has pull-style API that allows for targeted selection of attributes, with unused attributes ignored in most efficient manner.

 After that stream can be consumed in parallel or on single thread using normal Java stream API.